Vehicle Police Clearance

 57 Swarthout Street

-Legalisation of documents is a process whereby documents are made suitable or acceptable to use in another country than its country of origin.
-For example, the preparation of South African Documents by Apostille, Authentication, Attestation, Notarisation and Embassy Authentication.
+Legalisation of documents is a process whereby documents are made suitable or acceptable to use in another country than its country of origin by;

 The intricate process of document compliance made easy by using our services.

-This process can have several steps starting with the Government Department where the documents originates for example Qualifications at the Department of Education and Birth Certificates at the Department of Home Affairs.
-Further Notary Copies at the relevant High Court.
+• This process can have several steps starting with the Government Department where the documents originates for example Qualifications at the Department of Education and Birth Certificates at the Department of Home Affairs, Medical Certificates at the Health Professionals Council etc. Notary Copies, official Translations and Divorce documents at the relevant High Court.

 The following documents among others can be Legalised for use outside of South Africa.

-• Birth Certificate – Abridged, Unabridged, Vault Copy, Hand Witten Full Certificate
+• Birth Certificate – Abridged, Unabridged, Vault Copy, Hand Written Full Certificate

 • Business Documents